Ethnic groups of Japan: Notion of ethnic homogeneity in Japan

 After the demise of the multi-ethnic Empire of Japan in 1945, successive governments had forged a single Japanese identity by advocating monoculturalism and denying the existence of more than one ethnic group in Japan.
-It was not until 2019 when the Japanese parliament passed an act to recognize the Ainu people to be indigenous.
+In 2019, the Japanese parliament passed an act to recognize the Ainu people to be indigenous.
 However, the notion of ethnic homogeneity was so ingrained in Japan, to which the former Prime Minister Taro Aso (1940–), in 2020, notably claimed in an election campaign speech that "No other country but this one has lasted for as long as 2,000 years with one language, one ethnic group and one dynasty".

-Pioneering remarks about ethnic rights was first made by Prime Minister Fukuda Yasuo on 20 May 2008, who stated at the parliament, "We acknowledge the Ainu to be an ethnic minority as it has maintained a unique cultural identity and having a unique language and religion."
+Pioneering remarks about ethnic rights was first made by Prime Minister Fukuda Yasuo in May 2008, who stated at the parliament, "We acknowledge the Ainu to be an ethnic minority as it has maintained a unique cultural identity and having a unique language and religion."